astonix/lorawan-stack/doc/content/guides/getting-started/certificates.md

 ### Automatic Certificate Management (ACME)

-For automatic certificates, we're going to need an `acme` directory where {{% tts %}} can store the certificate data:
+{{% tts %}} can be configured to automatically retrieve and update Let's Encrypt certificates.
+This will be shown during the next step.
+For now, we are going to create an `acme` directory where {{% tts %}} can store the certificate data:

 ```bash
 $ mkdir ./acme